CosmWasm/sylvia-book/src/basics/reusability.md

 ```

 We annotate interfaces with [`interface`](https://docs.rs/sylvia/0.7.0/sylvia/attr.interface.html)
 attribute macro.
-It expects us to declare associated type `Error`.
+It expects us to declare the associated type `Error`.
 This will help us later as
-otherwise we would have to either expect `StdError` or our custom error in return type,
+otherwise we would have to either expect `StdError` or our custom error in the return type,
-but we don't know what contracts are going to use this interface.
+but we don't know what contracts will use this interface.

 Our trait defines three methods.
 Let's implement them on our contract.
-`Sylvia` still grows and there can be some type duplications in future.
-I recommend to keep all three:
+`Sylvia` still grows and there can be some type duplications in the future.
+I recommend keeping all
-contract implementation, interface definition and interface implementation on contract in separate
+three: contract implementation, interface definition and interface implementation on contract in
-modules.
+separate modules.

-Let's then create new file.
+Let's then create a new file.
 It will be called `src/whitelist_impl.rs`.

 ```rust,noplayground
 use cosmwasm_std::{Addr, Empty, Response};